 Financing Graduate School

+The UNI Office of Financial Aid & Scholarships strives to make graduate college an affordable investment in your future.
 There are several factors to consider when attending graduate school.
 Below we have outlined important information for graduate students and their advisors.

 Step 1: Calculate your anticipated costs for the academic year: